By Katrin Vares

 B2 First (formerly known as Cambridge English First – FCE) is developed by Cambridge English (part of the University of Cambridge) and is the most in-depth and focused exam available at Level B2 of the CEFR.

 B2 First certificate can be used to apply for foundation, pathway, and higher education courses taught in English around the world.
 The exam is made up of four sections:

 - Reading and Use of English (1 hour 15 minutes)

 Like C1 Advanced, B2 First is available both in a paper and computer-based format.
 It takes around 3 hours and 30 minutes to finish.
 To get a B2 First certificate, you need to pass the exam with a score between 160-179, which is equivalent to a B2 level according to CEFR.

 Minimum required scores for English language exams

-Check out pre-Bachelors and pre-Masters that will help you get into your dream international university.
+Check out pre-Bachelors and pre-Masters that can help you get admitted at your dream international university.